ashwinsridharan/Customer-Acq-Ret/README.md

 ### Model Evaluation

 The basic criteria used to evaluate association rules include Support and Confidence.
-Lift is another measure that can be used for evaluation.
+Lift is another measure that can be used for evaluation. <br>
 •	Support <br>
 Support measures the relevance of the rule.  <br>
 Support= (L&R count)/Total N <br>